Business Tax Relief

-- If your business has minimal assets and income, you may qualify for the IRS’s Offer in Compromise program, and settle for less than is owed.
-The process is quite lengthy and complicated, and each state may or may not accept similar offers depending on which types of tax are owed.
+- If your business has minimal assets and income, you may qualify for the IRS’s Offer in Compromise program.
+The process is quite lengthy and complicated, and each state may or may not accept similar offers depending on which types of taxes are owed.
 We can tell you which will.

 - Corporate Formation or Shutdown:

 - Starting a new corporation with a new tax ID number, new identity, and a fresh start may make sense.
-If this is very complicated and must be done correctly the first time or all prior debt will follow you personally and to the new business, putting you or your successor back at square one.
+If this is very complicated and must be done correctly the first time or all prior liabilities will follow you personally and to the new business.

 - Sometimes it is the closure of a corporate entity provides the most tax-saving benefit.
-With specific types of IRS tax, doing things in the proper order and acquiring the necessary documentation and releases from the government can save substantial amounts of money.
+With specific types of IRS tax, doing things in the proper order and acquiring the necessary documentation and releases from the government can be very helpful.